 PlayIt is a multi media service that allows users to upload their own movies and music.
-In addition, PlayIt offers a wide range of movies and music from it's own store allowing customers to build on their collection.
+In addition, PlayIt offers a wide range of movies and music from it’s own store allowing customers to build and manage their collection.

 In the world of subscription services and streaming content, is there still room for digital stores when it comes to media?
 Has there been a platform where users can upload different forms of media, and make purchases from a store on one platform?

 Before diving into the design for PlayIt, I mapped out a plan to better understand user’s behavior and the competitive landscape.
 I believe research, planning and testing are essential when designing a new product.
 User interviews were going to be an important step for this project before jumping into the design.